telerik/blazor-docs/knowledge-base/grid-search-numeric-fields.md

     * *string* results that *contain* the string "8"
     * *numeric* results that are *equal to* 8
     * *enums* results that are *equal to* `int` 8
 * Date search values *must fully match* date values in the Grid to return results.
-* A search value of `"8 asd"` won't return any numeric, date and boolean results, because it cannot be parsed to any of these types.
+The example also shows how to search by year only.
-* Generally, if the search value cannot be parsed to a certain type, it won't add filters for columns of this type.
+* If the search value cannot be parsed to a certain type, it won't add filters for columns of this type.
+For example, a search value of `"8 asd"` won't return any numeric, date and boolean results

 >tip It is possible to achieve different behavior, or to work around the above limitations, by using different business logic in the filter descriptor creation.

+> The example is incompatible with [regular Grid filtering]({%slug components/grid/filtering%}), because the `SetGridSearchBoxFilters` method always removes all existing filter descriptors: `state.FilterDescriptors.Clear();`

 ## Example